Apple Watch Ultra 2 Review

 Our test team scored each model based on the presence and quality of proprietary Apple apps, third-party apps, our user experiences with making phone calls, texting, and the GPS mapping experience and display.
 The Apple Watch Ultra 2 performed well, as did other Apple watches, largely thanks to user-friendly Apple apps and the extensive selection of third-party applications.

-If you are familiar with, or already on an Apple Series watch, you won't notice much if anything in the way of new features or functions.
-However, at 49 millimeters the Apple Watch Ultra 2 is ever-so-slightly bigger than watches like the Series 9 which is available in 41mm or 45mm sizes.
+If you are familiar with, or already on an Apple Series watch, you won't notice much in the way of new features or functions.
+However, at 49 millimeters, the Apple Watch Ultra 2 is ever-so-slightly bigger than watches like the Series 9, which is available in 41mm or 45mm sizes.
 The increase in screen size makes a significant difference in the usability of maps and also makes the full-sized but very tiny keyboard surprisingly useful.

 The Apple Watch Ultra 2 uses a dual-frequency GPS, which means it uses both the L1 and L5 frequency bands.
 L1 band is commonly used in devices with great precision and accuracy, but the L5 band handles obstruction better with better signal processing that removes erroneous data, like multiple confusing signals bouncing off of tall buildings or data convoluted by dense vegetation.